psas/composite-propellant-tank/PSAS_Tank_Gerry_Version.md

 Figure 4: ShrinkFit Completed Tank
 </figcaption>

 Material cryotesting has been performed to ascertain the material properties of the PTFE, in order to create a more accurate FEA model of the tank and allow for optimization of design geometry.
-Complete prototypes of the two tank designs are currently being built, and compression and hydro-burst tested at cryotemperatures to determine strength and modes of failure.
+Complete prototypes of the two tank designs are currently being built and are being compression and hydro-burst tested at cryotemperatures to determine strength and modes of failure.
 Tests assessing the reactivity and transport of LOX at the various tank interfaces and pressures is to begin shortly.
-The tank shown to most successfully withstand structural stresses without leaks or fracture, and LOX exposure without chemical reaction will be selected as the recommended tank design to PSAS.
+The tank shown to most successfully withstand structural stresses without leaks or fracture and LOX exposure without chemical reaction will be selected as the tank design recommended to PSAS.